UltraEngine/Documentation/CPP/Icon.md

 # Icon #

 This class provides an interface for loading and rasterising vector images.
-Icons can be used for resolution-independent graphics.
+Unlike [pixmaps](Pixmap.md), icons can be used for resolution-independent graphics.

 **Base class**: [Asset](Asset.md)